The Neuroscience of Sound: How Your Brain Hears, Filters, and Sometimes Creates Sound That Isn't There

 Neuromonics uses 20 years of neuroscience to retrain your brain's response to tinnitus.
 Personalized.
 Clinical.
 Free to try.

-Our proprietary algorithms modify music to account for individual hearing profiles, providing targeted stimulation to the auditory system that promotes neurological desensitization.
+Our proprietary algorithms modify music to account for individual hearing profiles, providing targeted stimulation to the auditory system that promotes neurological desensitization to tinnitus.